aktugchelekche/Project_Team_2/README.md

 The team work togeteher, very supportive and I learned a lot from the other team memebers, the main challenge was keep the speed and technicallity applied for our team to develop the complete project. but all was very well managed via our slack communications and our sesions during class, each member apport individual contributions, extensively discussed in our sessions as well.
 The project team used the following resources:
 * Data : Top Hits Spotify from 2000-2019
 * Software/Languages: Jupyter Notebook, Google Colab.
 PostgresSql.
-Heroku Python, PgAdmin ,
+Heroku; Python and PgAdmin.
 * Libraries:  Pandas; Numpy, SqlAlchemy, Psycopg2; Streamlite; Joblib; Tensorflow, Scikit-learn; Seaborn, Matplotlib and Plotly.

 ## Team Assessment